jacobfeldman96/Class_1.3/README.md

 ### Who am I?
 What is my background?
 * I am Jacob.
 I am a Canadian and German citizen.
 I am a musician by training.
 ### What are my career goals?
-* To not be poor...
+* To work in the online banking space.
 ### Why did I choose FinTech as a career path?
 * I chose to enroll in this course as a back-up career if my music career does not take off.
 The world of FinTech is really kicking off and if I can have the option to take part of it from conception that would be great!
 Additionally, I've grown up in an environment where my father has always worked in start-ups so this world feels quite natural for me.
 ---